dfkburnem/Ratcrawler/README.md

 ## Usage

-1. **Update Addresses**: Update the "Addresses.txt" file with the wallet addresses to search for summoning matches.
+1. **Update Addresses**: Update the `addresses.txt` file with the wallet addresses to search for summoning matches.
 2. **Select Main Class**: Choose the main class(es) of heroes you want to search for.
 3. **Select Sub Class**: Choose the sub class(es) of heroes you want to search for.
 4. **Set Summons Range**: Specify the minimum and maximum number of summons remaining.